Chapter 7 - Special South Richmond Development District (SRD)

 In harmony with the general purpose and intent of this Resolution and the general purpose of the Special South Richmond Development District, the regulations of the districts upon which this Special District is superimposed are supplemented or modified in accordance with the provisions of this Chapter.
 Except as modified by the express provisions of this Chapter, the regulations of the underlying districts remain in effect.
 In flood zones, or for transit-adjacent sites, as defined in Section 66-11 (Definitions), in the event of a conflict between the provisions of this Chapter and the provisions of Article VI, Chapter 4 (Special Regulations Applying in Flood Hazard Areas), or Article VI, Chapter 6 (Special Regulations Applying Around Mass Transit Stations), the provisions of Article VI shall control.

-The District Plan for the Special South Richmond Development District shows the open space network, designated open space, park streets, waterfront esplanade, and building setback lines.
+The District Plan for the Special South Richmond Development District shows the open space network, designated open space, waterfront esplanade, and building setback lines.
 The elements of the District Plan are set forth in Appendix A, which is hereby incorporated as an integral part of the provisions of this Chapter.

 The Chairperson of the City Planning Commission may, by certification, modify or waive a required visual corridor, as defined in Section 62-11, with respect to developments, including minor modifications thereto, that contain designated open space and a portion of the waterfront esplanade, where such development is conditioned upon a restrictive declaration that includes a site plan for such development, including provisions for public access to such designated open space and waterfront esplanade, provided that at least one required visual corridor continues to be provided pursuant to the restrictive declaration.